codecrafters-io/grep-tester/docs/grep-breakdown.md

 ## Basic pattern matching

 `grep` should search for matches within a file.
-If a match is found, `grep` should print the line to stdout. `grep` should process the file line by line and should not error out on the first line that doesn't match the pattern.
+If matches are found, `grep` should print all matching lines to stdout and exit with status code 0. `grep` should process the file line by line and should not error out on the first line that doesn't match the pattern.
 If no match is found in the entire file, `grep` should print nothing to stdout and exit with status code 1.

 ## Tests